rchapman2022/BIOI4980-Senior-Project-Chapman/README.md

         └── Subset1EnrichedPathways.png
 ```
 #### Identify Common Genes
-The FindCommonGenes.R script will collect the up and down regulated genes from each subset and identify those in common between the samples
+The FindCommonGenes.R script will collect the upregulated and downregulated genes from each subset and identify those in common between the samples

 Again, if opened in RStudio, the R script can be walked through to conduct the analysis.

-After this script is complete a list of the common, differentially up and down regulated genes will be added to the parent directory:
+After this script is complete a list of the common, differentially upregulated and downregulated genes will be added to the parent directory:
 ```
 .
 └── Differential-Expression analysis/